open-cogsci/osdoc/content/index.md

 ![Affiliations](/img/affiliations.png "Affiliations")
 {: .float-right}

 Welcome to the OpenSesame documentation area!
 Here you can find everything you always wanted to know about your favorite free and cross-platform experiment builder.
-The latest stable version of OpenSesame is 2.8.2 *Gutsy Gibson*, released on June 11 2014 ([release notes]).
+The latest stable version of OpenSesame is 2.8.3 *Gutsy Gibson*, released on July 10 2014 ([release notes]).

 %--
 video: